enriquebris/goconcurrentqueue/readme.md

 **FIFO**: concurrent-safe auto expandable queue.

 #### pros
-Client is able to enqueue as many items as needed.
+ - It is possible to enqueue as many items as needed.
+ - Extra methods to get and remove enqueued items:
+     - [Get](https://godoc.org/github.com/enriquebris/goconcurrentqueue#FIFO.Get): returns an element's value and keeps the element at the queue
+     - [Remove](https://godoc.org/github.com/enriquebris/goconcurrentqueue#FIFO.Get): removes an element (using a given position) from the queue

 #### cons
-It is slightly slower than FixedFIFO.
+ - It is slightly slower than FixedFIFO.

 ### FixedFIFO

 **FixedFIFO**: concurrent-safe fixed capacity queue.

 #### pros
-FixedFIFO is, at least, 2x faster than [FIFO](#fifo) in concurrent scenarios (multiple GR accessing the queue simultaneously).
+ - FixedFIFO is, at least, 2x faster than [FIFO](#fifo) in concurrent scenarios (multiple GR accessing the queue simultaneously).

 #### cons
-It has a fixed capacity meaning that no more items than this capacity could coexist at the same time.
+ - It has a fixed capacity meaning that no more items than this capacity could coexist at the same time.

 ## Benchmarks FixedFIFO vs FIFO